 - Personal travel insurance providers (see below paragraph*)

 You'll need to find out if you already have car rental insurance from one of the above sources.
-If you discover you don't have car rental insurance or you're not sure, you can purchase insurance at the rental counter.
+If you discover that you don't have one yet or you're not sure, you can purchase insurance at the rental counter.

 This relieves you of financial responsibility for a rental vehicle damaged by an accident, vandalism or theft.
 It usually costs between $9 and $20 per day.
 Note: Although the sale of CDW was formerly prohibited in New York state, recent legislative changes now allow it.